Narwallets/meta-pool/README.md

 ### Diversification

 This contract acts as an staking-pool but distributes it's delegated funds in several staking pools.
-By delegating to this contract, users greatly reduce the risk of getting no-benefits baecause validators' outage events and also get averaged validators fees.
+By delegating to this contract, users greatly reduce the risk of getting no-benefits because validators' outage events and also get averaged validators' fees.

 ### Internal Clearing, inmmediate unstakings, ultra-low gas staking